 Stacey Freed, former senior editor at Remodeling magazine, explains the benefits to remodelers and other contractors of getting their projects published in magazines and online.
 Articles can serve as an extension of a Pro’s website, and can inspire clients.
 If the article is published in a magazine, Freed advised contractors to place copies of the publication in local doctors’ and dentists’ offices and other places with heavy customer traffic.
 Freed laid out a step-by-step approach for researching the best publications for specific contractors’ needs, and then how to reach out to those media companies with story ideas and photographs.
 Click here to listen or download.

-Episode 28: How to ventilate a crawlspace
+Construction Podcast 28: How to ventilate a crawlspace

 Building science expert Justin Wilson talks with host David Dovell about the importance of properly ventilating a crawlspace, explaining the damage moisture can cause and how it negatively affects indoor air quality — what gets in the crawlspace, gets in the house.
 Click here to listen or download.

-Episode 27: How to grow your business
+Episode 27: How to grow your construction business

 Ryan Parsons, co-owner of the Brothers That Just Do Gutters, tells you how to expand your sales and profits through employee training.
 Click here to listen or download.

-Episode 26: Smart home technologies
+Construction Podcast 26: Smart home technologies

 Explore the latest technologies that integrate appliances and equipment from Wink’s Brett Worthington.
 Click here to listen or download.

-Episode 25: What’s cooking with kitchen trends
+Construction Podcast 25: What’s cooking with kitchen trends

 Guest Bethany Major, GE Appliances, talks about the latest kitchen trends.
 She notes that homeowners want their smart phones and tablets with them at all times, so GE is producing remote-controlled, Wi-Fi-connected appliances.
 She also says that transitional-style kitchens are popular because they aren’t as stark as contemporary kitchens and are less formal than traditional ones.
 Another trend across the industry as baby boomers grow older is “aging-in-place” concepts, which inspire adjustments in washers and dryers, among other appliances, and in kitchen design.
 Click here to listen or download.